dhh1128/codecraft.co/use-kind-words.md

 slug: use-kind-words
 redirect_from:
   - /2015/10/06/use-kind-words
+comments:
+  - author: David H
+    date: 2015-10-06 19:59:55
+    comment: >
+      I agree that a hostile and toxic environment is not necessary to technology development.
+People may communicate that way because they don't know a better way, but that doesn't make it effective nor right.

+      In fact I would argue that in a technical environment the harshness of reality is sufficient stern feedback.
+If we don't get our stuff right, planes don't take off, ships sink, bridges collapse, rockets explode in flight, and code crashes.
+That's harsh.

+      Censorship, political correctness, "reverse" discrimination, etc. are also unnecessary and unhelpful.
+Just be decent human beings who neither try to dominate nor shame each other.
+  - author: Daniel Hardman
+    date: 2015-10-06 20:16:01
+    comment: >
+      Excellent point about reality being our harshest critic.
+I hadn't looked at it from that perspective--but now that you point it out, it's undeniable.
+  - author: David H
+    date: 2015-10-06 20:35:34
+    comment: >
+      One of my Electrical Engineering professors at BYU put it to me this way: You can't lie to the sea.
+  - author: H.Trickler
+    date: 2015-10-07 01:11:27
+    comment: >
+      I agree that a friendlier tone would be much better.

+      But this young lady on her blog does not publish all those comments that she does not like, and some even get edited without saying so!

+      May she have a long happy life in her own world!
+  - author: Daniel Hardman
+    date: 2015-10-07 07:48:26
+    comment: >
+      Hmm.
+I think it's usually better to keep comments, even if they disagree with us--but I suppose it's a blogger's prerogative to eliminate comments they find offensive.
+She did say in her post that she reserved the right to change hateful comments to something innocuous...
+If she changed their meaning in another way, that seems unfortunate.

+      Thanks for the thoughtful feedback!
+  - author: Shoeb
+    date: 2024-01-05 03:56:24
+    comment: >
+      I got stuck here
+      "However, I find it ironic that a profession so passionate about message passing and interfaces and producer/consumer contracts could lightly dismiss communication concerns when they involve humans.
+Do the messes created by DDoS, attackers probing vulnerabilities, and poorly behaved clients teach us nothing?"

+      We create technologies to make the world a better place, but we forget that we can start this process from our surroundings.
 ---
 My title might seem oddly out of place on a tech blog, but aashdot post today led me to an email thread for linux kernel developers, and the thread and its fallout leave me troubled.

 Apparently, a veteran contributor is <a href="closing-a-door.md" target="_blank">leaving the kernel dev community</a> because she feels like the communication style there is too harsh.
 This is unfortunate, but what seems even more lamentable to me is the lack of sympathy in <a href="http://marc.info/?l=linux-kernel&m=137392506516022&w=2" target="_blank">Linus Torvalds' reaction</a>.
 It seems to me that his attitude is: "That's just the way us kernel devs are, and we aren't going to change to accommodate anybody.
 If you can't take the heat, get out of the kitchen."